mumuki/mumuki-bibliotheca-api/README.md

 ## About

-Bibliotheca is a service for storing Mumuki guides.
+Bibliotheca is a service for storing Mumuki content - Books, Topics and Guides.
 Its main persistent media is MongoDB, but it is also capable of importing and exporting guides from a Github repository.
 Features:

 * REST API
 * Importing and exporting to a Github repository